salkuadrat/lucifer/README.md

 });
 ```

-This creates a route that maps root path `/` with HTTP GET method to the response we provide inside the callback function.
+The code above creates a route that maps a root path `/` with HTTP GET method to the response we provide inside the callback function.

-We can use named parameters to listen for custom request.
+We may use named parameters to listen for custom request.

 Say we want to provide a profile API that accepts a string as username, and return the user details.

-We want the string parameter to be part of the URL (not as query string).
+However, we want the string parameter to be part of the URL, not as a query string.

-So we use named parameters like this.
+So we use the named parameters like so:

 ```dart
 app.get('/profile/:username', (Req req, Res res) {